-Our product, HotStartTM 2X FAST Green qPCR Master Mix, offers short extension times, superior specificity, robust amplification efficiency, ideal reproducibility and stability for quantifying target DNA or cDNA.
+Our product, HotStartTM Universal 2X FAST Green qPCR Master Mix, offers short extension times, superior specificity, robust amplification efficiency, ideal reproducibility and stability for quantifying target DNA or cDNA.
 It's a 2X PreMix using a mutant hot-start fast Taq DNA polymerase that is more tolerant to Green I inhibition, as well as EDTA-treated blood and heparin-treated blood.
 The ideal Taq polymerase and suitable buffer guarantee superior specificity and high amplification speed.
 Green I in Mix interacts within the minor groove of double-stranded DNA, and emits green fluorescence, thus the amplification product can be indirectly quantified in real time by monitoring the fluorescence with an instrument.

 Designed and developed for fast real-time PCR, this new product improves durability, specificity, and fast elongation speed, as well as improvements in signal-to-noise ratio (fluorescence), cyclic domain value (Cq), linearity, and sensitivity.
+The product also contains a special Specific ROX Reference Dye, which is suitable for use with all qPCR instruments, eliminating the need to adjust the concentration of ROX on different instruments.

 Dye-based qPCR has certain limitations, i.e., Green I can insert any double-stranded DNA, such as primer dimers or other non-specific products, resulting in fluorescence of non-specific products, to confirm product specificity, after amplification, melt curve analysis is necessary.
 In the analysis of the melting curve, a spike near the primer annealing temperature is an ideal result.
+At the same time, the product contains a special Specific ROX Reference Dye, which is suitable for all qPCR instruments.
+There is no need to adjust the concentration of ROX on different instruments, just add primers and templates to the configured reaction system for amplification.